 A few hours previously, at the then-named Richardson House in Boston, I was born, the fourth and last child of James Lawrence and Laura Rice Kelly, who then resided at 57 Mayo Road in Wellesley.
 By the end of my first day of life, the basement of the house had been completed by the work crew of Ralph Porter Construction.

 Journalist Warsan Shire once wrote that no one leaves home unless home is the mouth of a shark.
-For me, it was the place where I could totally be myself, and I was a full time resident of 48 Radcliffe Road from 1955-1982.
-Infancy, toddlerhood, childhood, adolescence, young adulthood – 48 Radcliffe Road was the epicenter of who I was for more than 26 years.
+For me, it was the place where I could totally be myself, and I was a full-time resident of 48 Radcliffe Road from 1955-to 1984.
+Infancy, toddlerhood, childhood, adolescence, and young adulthood – 48 Radcliffe Road was the epicenter of who I was for more than 26 years.

 48 Radcliffe Road in a February blizzard, 1969.
 My bedroom has both of its storm windows open – I never liked the heat!

 Over the years, I slept in every room, played hockey in the basement, and discovered a hiding spot in the attic where I read a legion of books.
 I shot thousands of baskets in our driveway and participated in countless games of baseball and football in the front yard.
 I walked my first steps in my bedroom, rode my first bike in our elongated driveway, learned how to write at the kitchen table, and watched President Kennedy’s funeral in our book-lined den.
 Within its walls, I listened to everything from Little Richard and Buddy Holly to the Beatles and the Moody Blues to Stevie Wonder and Joni Mitchell to U2 and Bon Jovi.
 Virtually every girl I ever dated visited our house at one time or another.